 Benilde-St. Margaret's enjoys a reputation of excellence in education as a Catholic college preparatory school with a rigorous and holistic approach.
 However, in a rapidly changing world, we cannot afford to become complacent.
 We must take time to reflect and plan for a dynamic future.
-To that end, a representative group of stakeholders assembled as a strategic planning team over the last 18 months, charged with envisioning the future of our school.
+To that end, BSM assembled a representative group of stakeholders in 2019 to envision the future and develop a 5-year strategic plan to guide policy and operational decisions through 2025.

-The strategic planning process included an audit and professional assessment conducted the Meitler Team who engaged students, faculty, staff, alumni, religious and business leaders, along with others from our community.
-Through those channels, we built an understanding of the current educational environment, identified our strengths, and articulated our opportunities for the future.
+The strategic planning process included an audit and professional assessment conducted by the Meitler Team who engaged students, faculty, staff, alumni, religious and business leaders, along with others from our community.
+Through those channels, BSM built an understanding of the current educational environment, identified the school's strengths, and articulated opportunities for the future.

-The collective thoughts and ideas came together as one shared vision earlier this year.
+The collective thoughts and ideas came together as one shared vision.
 Formally adopted by the Board of Directors in Feb. of 2019, Rich History.
-Radiant Future. outlines our path toward the future through the year 2025 and beyond.
+Radiant Future. outlines our path toward the future through 2025 and beyond.

 Rich History.
 Radiant Future. is built on four core pillars: Exceptional Academics, Being Catholic in the World, Vibrant Community, and Investing in the Future.
 The plan embraces our profound responsibility to impact not only the lives of our students and alumni, but the millions of lives our Red Knights will collectively impact over time.
 The importance of Catholic education is significant to our society, and we are ready for the challenge.

-Read more about the four core pillars identified in BSM's new strategic plan below.
+Read more about the four core pillars identified in BSM's strategic plan below.

 We are living in a period of profound change, uncertainty, rapid technological advances, globalization, economic disparity, and social injustice.
 The world will demand much of our graduates.
 The challenges our students will face as adults are unprecedented.
 Three initiatives will be prioritized to ensure our students are prepared: First, we will provide innovative and authentic learning experiences for each student's academic journey.
 Second, we will ensure effective instructional approaches to promote enduring skills of creativity, critical thinking, communication, and collaboration.
 And finally, we will expand opportunities to earn college credit throughout our academic program.